-In September 2014, 22nd Century’s wholly-owned subsidiary, Botanical Genetics, LLC, entered into a worldwide license agreement with Anandia Laboratories Inc. Under the terms of the agreement, our Company was granted an exclusive sublicense in the United States and a co-exclusive sublicense in the remainder of the world, excluding Canada, to 1 U.S. patent and 20 patent applications relating to four genes in the cannabis plant that are required for the production of cannabinoids, the active ingredient in the cannabis plant.
+In September 2014, we entered into sponsored research and a worldwide license agreement with Anandia Laboratories in Canada.
+Under the terms of the agreement, our Company was granted an exclusive sublicense in the United States and a co-exclusive sublicense in the remainder of the world, excluding Canada, to patents and patent applications relating to the hemp/cannabis plant that are required for the production of cannabinoids, the major active ingredients in the hemp/cannabis plant.
 The Anandia sublicense continues through the life of the last to expire patent, which is expected to be 2035.

 Cannabinoids are a class of diverse naturally-occurring compounds that act on the cannabinoid receptors of human cells.
 The most notable cannabinoid is THC, the primary psychoactive compound of cannabis.
-However, there are dozens of other cannabinoids in the cannabis plant all of which may have medical applications independently or in combination with other cannabinoids.
+However, there are more than 100 other cannabinoids in the hemp/cannabis plant, many of which may have medical applications independently or in combination with other cannabinoids.